GeoscienceAustralia/Wind_multipliers/index.rst

 Wind Multipliers
 **************************

 Overview
 ===========================================

-This package is used to produce wind terrain, shielding and topographic multipliers for national coverage using the input of National Dynamic Land Cover Dataset of Australia Version 2.0 (http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_83868) and 1 second Shuttle Radar Topography Mission (SRTM) Smoothed Digital Elevation Models (DEM-S) Version 1.0 (http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_72759).
+This package is used to produce wind terrain, shielding and topographic multipliers for national coverage using a classified landcover dataset and a
+DEM dataset.
+The default inputs to this code are the National Dynamic Land Cover Dataset of Australia Version 2.0 (http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_83868) and 1 second Shuttle Radar Topography Mission (SRTM) Smoothed Digital Elevation
+Models (DEM-S) Version 1.0 (http://www.ga.gov.au/metadata-gateway/metadata/record/gcat_72759).
+Both of these datasets are freely available to download.
+Where possible, higher resolution datasets can be used to improve the resolution of the resulting wind multipliers.

 The output is based on tiles with dimension about 1 by 1 degree in netCDF format.
 It includes terrain, shielding and topographic multiplier respectively.
 Each multiplier further contains 8 directions.

 Dependencies